 • Ocular injury: Eyelid edema has been observed with topical aminolevulinic acid.
 Do not apply into eyes; rinse with water if eye contact occurs.
 Illumination light therapy may result in eye irritation, glare, or injury.
 During light treatment, patients, health care personnel, and any others present during illumination should wear appropriate eye protection.
 Avoid staring directly into the light source.
 Eye exposure to red light must be prevented.

 • Photosensitivity: Treatment site will become photosensitive following topical application.
-Patients should be instructed to avoid exposure to sunlight, bright indoor lights, or tanning beds during the period prior to blue light treatment or for 48 hours following application for red light treatment.
+Patients should be instructed to avoid exposure to sunlight, bright indoor lights, or tanning beds for 40 hours following application for blue light treatment or for 48 hours following application for red light treatment.
 Exposure may result in lesion burning, edema, erythema, and/or stinging.
 Sunscreen will not protect against visible light; head should be covered with light-opaque material or wide-brimmed hat.
-If unable to return the next day for blue light treatment, avoid sunlight/bright light exposure to treated lesions for at least 40 hours.
+If unable to return for blue light treatment, continue to avoid sunlight/bright light exposure to treated lesions for at least 40 hours.
 If unable to perform red light illumination within 3 hours of gel application, protect lesion sites and surrounding skin from sunlight or prolonged intense light (eg, tanning beds, sun lamps) for 48 hours.

-• Skin irritation: Excessive irritation may occur if solution (Levulan Kerastick) is applied under occlusion.
+• Skin irritation: Excessive irritation may occur if solution (Levulan Kerastick) is applied under occlusion for >3 hours.

 • Coagulation defects: Has not been tested in individuals with coagulation defects (acquired or inherited).
 Avoid bleeding during lesion preparation in patients with coagulation defects; bleeding must be controlled prior to application.